 A regional feasibility study of coastal inlets co-sponsored by the Department and the West Coast Inland Navigation District (WCIND) completed in 2008 identified areas of persistent shoaling within the flood shoal region of Venice Inlet.
 Design and permitting were completed for the stabilization of Snake Island inside of Venice Inlet along with the establishment of a flood shoal sand trap as a renewable sand resource for sand placement onto Venice Beach downdrift of Venice Inlet.
 The first phase consisting of the stabilization of Snake Island inside Venice Inlet was completed in 2014, including erosion control structures and sand from adjacent shoal areas.
 This project also resulted in protection of cultural resources off the southwest tip of Snake Island.
-Phase two involving the dredging of the remainder of the flood shoal sand trap is designed and permitted and construction is anticipated in the summer of 2018, with the initial placement in the nearshore off Venice Beach.
+Phase two involving the dredging of the remainder of the flood shoal sand trap is designed and permitted.
+Approximately 18,000 cy of material was dredged from the inlet channel and the GIWW channels, with completion of dredge work in November 2019 and sandy material placed on Venice Beach near R116.